Getting Started on Heroku with Ruby

 If you receive an error, Error connecting to process

-When the console starts, it has your entire app loaded.
-For example, you can type puts Cowsay.say("hi","Cow")
+When the console starts, it loads your entire app.
+For example, you can type puts Cowsay.say("hi", "Cow")

-and an animal saying “hi” will be displayed.
+and an animal saying “hi” displays.
 Type exit

 to quit the console.